How Do You Report A Data Breach To The ICO?

 When To Report A Data Breach To The ICO?

-The UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018 (DPA) are the two leading pieces of legislation protecting personal data in the UK.
+The UK General Data Protection Regulation (UK GDPR) plus the Data Protection Act 2018 (DPA) are the two leading pieces of legislation protecting personal data in the UK.
 If an organisation fails to adequately protect your personal data, and you suffer harm as a result, you may be eligible to make a claim.

-A personal data breach is a security incident that alters the security, integrity, or availability of your personal data.
+A personal data breach refers to a security incident that alters the security, integrity, or availability of your personal data.
 For example, if your personal data is shared with an unauthorised party, or a device or folder containing documents that hold personal data are lost.
 There are six lawful bases for the processing of personal data, including consent.

 Personal data refers to any data that could identify you, including your: